 1:00 pm: A grilled streamside lunch on the river often features fresh salmon or char, along with bread, meats, cheese, fresh fruit, and vegetables.

-6:00 pm: Return to the Lodge for a hot shower before dinner.
-A nightly soak in Cedar’s on-site banya is a sublime way to end the day.
+6:00 pm: You'll return to the Lodge for a hot shower before dinner.
+Enjoy a nightly soak in Cedar Lodge’s on-site banya.

 2020 USD Rates: